Blakley/Password-Security-Demo/src/utils/Notes.md

 ### proxies.py
 This script creates private ip addresses on the computer which act like proxies to allow bypassing rate limit & IP blocking bruteforcing.

+Now that we've reviewed and detailed rate-limiting, captchas, account lockoouts, sso, and MFA.. we're going to review several login forms and showcase potential brute forcing techniques and mitgations as a result of not effienciely implemented these types of technologies